mohit-dhote/Stock-Price-Prediction-Using-ANN/README.md

 This is Python Project, we can predict the Stock Price of Companies listed on Yahoo Finance.

-I have used Streamlit to create a web app &
+I have used Streamlit to create a web app\
-Yahoo Finance to get the Stock data &
+Yahoo Finance to get the Stock data\
 Facebook prophet to predict the Stock Prices in the future.

 ### WebApp Preview